 5. Simple Lawn Solution Ultimate 3-18-18 NPK – Lawn Food Natural Liquid Fertilizer for St Augustine Grass

-This fertilizer product has a 3-18-18 NPK formulation.
+This Simple Lawn Solution fertilizer for St Augustine grass product has a 3-18-18 NPK formulation.
 This formulation increases the mobility of Phosphates.
 This will end up as a highly responsive, and efficient NPK.

 The high level of Potassium is to fix Potassium deficiency.
 The low level of Potassium will affect grass plants greatly.